Rankin--Eisenstein classes for modular forms: Regulator formulae

 and Proposition \ref{prop:clebsch-gordan-coefficients} gives the factor $\frac{k! (k')!}{j!(k-j)!(k'-j)!}$, which gives the claimed formula. \end{proof}

 The restriction of the unit-root splitting to the overconvergent $(\TSym^k \sH)$-valued differentials on $Y^{\ord}$ is injective, and (after tensoring with $\QQ(\mu_N)$ to rectify issues with rationality of cusps) its image is the space $M_{k + 2}^{\mathrm{n-oc}}(N, L_{\frP})$ of ``nearly overconvergent'' $p$-adic modular forms, in the sense of \cite[Definition 2.6]{DR-diagonal-cycles-I}.
+Thus $H$ is a nearly-overconvergent $p$-adic modular form.

 There is a map, the \emph{overconvergent projector},

 (cf.~\cite[Equation (44)]{DR-diagonal-cycles-I}).
 Composing this with the unit-root splitting gives an isomorphism